No words needed

 Very often local sites or niche ones do very well (we use both).

 Smarthosts is a vacation rental & Airbnb hosts forum / community for rental professionals.

 We're on a mission make you better.
 This is your one-stop shop for news, Airbnb hosts tips, vacation rental marketing & much more.

-Smarthosts is a vacation rental forum & community for rental owners & Airbnb hosts.
+Smarthosts is a vacation rental & Airbnb hosts forum / community for rental owners, managers & hosts.
 Share & learn about news, vacation rental marketing, Airbnb host tips & more